-The legend of Johnny Football was born when he dismantled Nick Saban's top-ranked Alabama squad in 2012 when he accounted for 345 yards of offense against the Crimson Tide.
-He went on to win numerous awards like the Davey O'Brien National Quarterback Award (2012), the Manning Award (2012), Associate Press Player of the Year (2012), SEC Offensive Player of the Year (2012) and consensus All-American (2012).
+The legend of Johnny Football got off to a rocky start in his debut against the Florida Gators but was officially in full swing when he dismantled Nick Saban's top-ranked Alabama squad in 2012 when he accounted for 345 yards of offense against the Crimson Tide.
+He went on to win numerous awards like the Davey O'Brien National Quarterback Award (2012), the Manning Award (2012), Associated Press Player of the Year (2012), SEC Offensive Player of the Year (2012) and consensus First-Team All-American (2012).

-Offseason off-the-field incidents such as lawsuits, bar fights and endless partying have overshadowed all of the football player's gridiron abilities, however, and maybe hindered his play on the field.
+Offseason off-the-field incidents such as lawsuits, bar fights, domestic violence cases and endless partying have overshadowed all of the football player's gridiron abilities, however, and maybe hindered his play on the field.

 That didn't stop the Cleveland Browns from selecting Manziel in the first round (22nd overall pick) in the 2014 NFL Draft.
-The pick was almost instantly regretted, though, because the former Aggie started just eight games in two years before being cut.
+The pick was almost instantly regretted, though, because the Davey O'Brien award winner started just eight games in two years before being cut.

-Since then, Manziel bounced around professional leagues like the CFL, AAF and has been rumored in the return of the XFL, which would undoubtedly draw viewers.
+Since then, Manziel bounced around professional leagues like the CFL, AAF, FCF and was rumored in the return of the XFL before it folded, which would undoubtedly have drawn viewers.

-From his playing contracts, endorsements and other miscellaneous revenue sources, Johnny Football has earned a good chunk of change over his football career.
-Because you've probably wondered how much that Johnny Manziel net worth is really worth, let's take a look at how he's built his fortune.
+From his playing contracts, endorsements, sponsorships and other miscellaneous revenue sources, Johnny Football has earned a good chunk of change over his football career.
+Because you've probably wondered how much Johnny Manziel's net worth is, let's take a look at how he's built his fortune.

-Most of Manziel's career earning come from his time with the Browns.
+Most of Manziel's career earning come from his time in the National Football League with the Browns.
 He signed a four-year rookie contract worth $8.247 million in 2014 that included $6.702 million guaranteed and a $4.318 million signing bonus.

 However, he lost out on as much as $2 million in guaranteed money because the Browns voided that sum before cutting him in 2016.
-Johnny Football's stay in Cleveland lasted a brief two years, but he made $5.53 million over that time, according to CBS.
+Johnny Football's stay in Cleveland lasted a brief two years -- and he won just three total games against the San Francisco 49ers, New Orleans Saints and Tennessee Titans -- but he made $5.53 million over that time, according to CBS.

 The CFL cut ties with him after the season and barred him from signing with other teams for failing to meet expectations of his contract.
 He reportedly didn't attend weekly meetings and failed to see a doctor like they required.